 Most of the current Wireless LAN controllers’ architecture requires wireless traffic to return to the controller for centralized processing, causing unnecessary traffic delay.
 The DWS-4026 offers network administrators additional options: depending on the wireless application, wireless traffic can either be tunneled back to the switch for better security control, or locally forwarded at the Access Point for optimal performance.

-The DWS-4026 offers a state-of-the-art Wireless Intrusion Detection System (WIDS), which empowers network administrators to detect rogue Access Points and rogue clients as well as anticipate wireless threats, preventing them from causing damage to the network.
-With WIDS, administrators can activate various threat detections and use RF scans to sweep the entire wireless network for any possible security breach in advance.
+The DWS-4026 offers a state-of-the-art Wireless Intrusion Detection System (WIDS), which help network administrators to detect rogue Access Points and rogue clients as well as anticipate wireless threats, to prevent them from causing damage to the network.
+With WIDS, administrators can activate various threat detections and use RF scans to sweep the entire wireless network for a possible security breach in advance.
 Other wireless security features include WPA/WPA2 Enterprise, 802.11i, Captive Portal and MAC Authentication.

 Wireless clients can enjoy seamless and uninterrupted roaming from AP to AP managed by a DWS-4026 even if they are not in the same subnet.
 Because the DWS-4026 employs various mechanisms such as pre-authentication and key-caching, wireless users can freely “roam” the entire network without needing to re-authenticate.
 The additional Fast Roaming feature results in disruption-free, reliable wireless connectivity crucial for mobile applications such as Wi-Fi IP Phones and wireless PDAs.
 Furthermore, the DWS-4026 supports advanced “AP-AP Tunneling”, which is used to support L3 roaming for wireless clients without forwarding any data traffic to the Unified Switch.
 This can help to significantly reduce network traffic and save bandwidth.